erhant/circomkit-ffi/bench/README.md

 - NodeJS v22.13.1
 - 1 warm-up with proof verification for sanity check
 - 5 iterations for each case, average reported

+All benchmarks work over a computed raw witness file, and the proof is checked to be verified via SnarkJS as well.

+## Raw Outputs

 The raw results for Bun runtime are shown below: